 Once your lentils are cooked, they should be a porridge-like consistency, very creamy and fragrant.
 Taste for seasoning though and add more salt should you need any.
 Spoon dahl into two bowls and top with the mushrooms and onions.
 Dot the coriander relish around to finish and serve with some more of it on the side!

 Here it is, our favourite Mushroom Dahl with Coriander Relish.
 We hope you’ve enjoyed it as much as we do.
-If you’re looking for something different though, have a look at our other main dish ideas:
+If you’re looking for something different though, have a look at our other main dish ideas using the humble lentils:

 - 3 small brown onions thinly sliced

 - 1 tbsp curry powder (we used medium)

 - 200 ml rich & creamy coconut milk (about half a tin)